What Is Hydrocodone Addiction?

 (5mg, 7.5 mg, or 10 mg combined with 300 mg Acetaminophen)

 What Vicodin looks like: white tablets with dosage amount debossed on one side and “VICODIN” on the other.

-Each Vicodin tablet has 300 mg of Acetaminophen and comes in three different dosage levels of Hydrocodone: 5 mg, 7.5 mg, and 10 mg.
+Each Vicodin tablet has 300 mg of Acetaminophen and comes in 3 different dosage levels of Hydrocodone: 5 mg, 7.5 mg, and 10 mg.
 Generally one tablet is to be taken every 4 to 6 hours, though addicts may take much higher doses than prescribed.

 In 2011, up to 131 million Americans were prescribed Vicodin, often in unnecessary strength and quantity.
 In 2014, lawmakers recognized the increasing danger of Hydrocodone combination products and changed them from Schedule III to Schedule II controlled substances.
 The Food and Drug Administration (FDA) announced that all manufacturers have ceased marketing products with more than 325mg of Acetaminophen due to increased risk of liver damage and accidental Acetaminophen overdose when taking Acetaminophen daily.
 Previous formulations included 500 mg to 750 mg of Acetaminophen per pill.

 (7mg, 10 mg combined with 325 mg Acetaminophen)